kermitt2/entity-fishing/doc/restAPI.rst

 ==========  =========  =====================  ================================================
  required    name       content-type value      description
 ==========  =========  =====================  ================================================
- required    profile     String                 name of the customisation to be retrieved
+ required    name       String                 name of the customisation to be retrieved
 ==========  =========  =====================  ================================================